dwyl/PWA-Liveview/README.md

 When the user is off line, the navigation is a full page reload.

-Since `navigator.onLine` may not be reliable when you need an alternative strategy.
+The `online` and `offline` events alone cannot always determine connectivity, especially when the server is unreachable.

-You can run a simple `GET` request from the client to check whether it is connected or not.
+You can rn a server reachability check (via HEAD requests) to ensure accurate detection of reconnection, independent of browser state.

-The route and corresponding controller to the call:
+The route and corresponding controller to:

 ```js
 async function checkServerReachability() {